South Africa denies supporting Russia's war – DW – 05/15/2023

 However, Steenhuisen said that the ANC had "sacrificed everything we fought to achieve in 1994 for the whims of President Vladimir Putin."

-"The ANC is siding with Russia for one reason: the Russian Federation is funding the ANC, thus infiltrating and destabilizing South African democracy," Steenhuisen concluded.
+"The ANC is siding with Russia for one reason: the Russian Federation is funding the ANC, thus infiltrating and destabilizing South African democracy," he concluded.

 Thuso Khumalo in Johannesburg and Reuters contributed to this report